 Liability for contents.
 As a service provider we are responsible according to § 7 Abs.1 TMG (German Telemedia Act) for our own contents on these pages on basis of general statutory regulations.
 Please note that according to §§ 8 to 10 TMG we – as a service provider- are not obliged to monitor transmitted or stored external information or to investigate circumstances that indicate illegal activity.
 Obligations to remove or block the use of information in accordance with general laws remain unaffected by this.
 Any liability in this respect is only possible from the time of knowledge of a concrete infringement.
 As soon as we become aware of such infringement, we will remove the respective contents immediately.

 Mandatory notes about the uniform EU Data Protection Regulation The new General Data Protection Regulation (GDPR) enters into force throughout the EU on 25 May 2018.
 The aim of this new regulation is to harmonise a high level of data protection within the EU.
-The new Federal Data Protection Act (Bundesdatenschutzgesetz (BDSG-neu) will also start to apply in Germany on 25 May 2018.
-The two regulations refer to each other and complement each other.
+In Germany, the new Federal Data Protection Act (Bundesdatenschutzgesetz (BDSG-neu) started to apply on 25 May 2018.
+These two regulations refer to each other and complement each other.

 List of our data processing activities